maitesin/summer-course/content.md

 ## Exercises

+1. Which is the decimal representations of the binary numbers 1010, 1111, 11111, 11011, and 00110011?
+1. Which is the binary representations of the decimal numbers 45, 765, 12, 67, and 99?
+And their octal representations?
+And their hexadecimal representations?
+1. Write the text `Hello, World!` in binary.

 # Boolean algebra

 Boolean algebra is the branch of algebra in which the values of the variables are the truth values true and false, usually denoted 1 and 0, respectively.